-The number of reported cases of salmonellosis in humans (961) in 2018 was similar to the last four years (Figure 1).
+The number of reported cases of salmonellosis in humans (1094) increased slightly in 2019 compared to the previous four years (Figure 1).
 Information on the most frequently detected serotypes is presented in the Appendix.

 Figure 1.
 Reported cases of salmonellosis in humans.
 Data from MSIS.